Probing exciton dynamics with spectral selectivity through the use of quantum entangled photons: Introduction

 \section{Introduction}

 In recent years, quantum light has been recognized as an important resource for the development of quantum metrology, where nonclassical features of light are exploited to enhance the precision and resolution of optical measurements beyond classical techniques \cite{Pirandola:2018ad,Morea:2019im}.
 One of the striking features of quantum light is quantum entanglement.
-This occurs when a system of two or more particles interacts so that the particles cannot be described as independent systems.
+It is a phenomenon where the state of an entire system cannot be described as the product of the quantum states of its individual constituent particles.
 For instance, the use of photon entanglement has enabled ghost imaging \cite{Pittman:1995un}, quantum imaging with undetected photons \cite{Lemos:2014qu}, quantum lithography \cite{Boto:2000qu}, cancellation of even-order dispersion \cite{Franson:1992no}, quantum optical coherence tomography \cite{Abouraddy:2002qu,Nasr:2003de,Okano:2015re}, and realization of sub-shot-noise microscopy \cite{Ono:2013ei,Triginer:2020qu,Casacio:2021qu}.